albrzykowski/strumyk/README.md

 Validate YAML models from the command line:

 ### Syntax validation (validates structure against JSON Schema)

 `python -m strumyk.cli validate-syntax path/to/model.yaml path/to/schema.json`

 ### Semantic validation (validates WF-net semantics)

 `python -m strumyk.cli validate-semantic path/to/model.yaml`

+### Simulator Overview

+- **Simulator** loads a workflow net from a YAML file and simulates its execution by firing transitions based on context.

+imulate process from the command line:

+### Process simulation (for given context)

+`python -m strumyk.cli path/to/model.yaml '{"user": {"account_active": true}}'`

 ## Python API Usage

-Use the validators in your Python code:
+How to use the validators in your Python code:

 ```
 from strumyk.syntax_validator import SyntaxValidator